-You retrieve data from the database with the TinyDB.GetValue block.
+You retrieve data from the database by using the TinyDB.
+GetValue block.
 When you call GetValue, you request particular data by providing a tag.
-For the No Texting While Driving app, you can request the custom response using the same tag as we used in the StoreValue, "responseMessage."
+For the No Texting While Driving app, you can request the custom response by using the same tag as you used in the StoreValue, "responseMessage."
 The call to GetValue returns the data, so you must plug it into a variable.

 Often, you'll retrieve data from the database when the app opens.
-App Inventor provides a special event handler, Screen.Initialize, which is triggered when the app starts up.
-The general pattern is to call GetValue, put the returned data into a variable, and then check to see if the database indeed returned some information.
-This check is important, because generally the first time you run the app, there is no database data yet (e.g., the first time No Texting While Driving runs, the user hasn't yet entered a custom response).
+App Inventor provides a special event handler, Screen.Initialize, which is triggered when the app launches.
+You need to be careful to consider the case when there is no data yet in the database (e.g., the first time app is launched).
+When you call GetValue, you specify a valueIfTagNotThere parameter.
+If there is no data, that value will be returned from the call.

-The blocks in Figure 22-2, for the Screen.Initialize of No Texting While Driving, are indicative of how many apps will load data on initialization.
+The blocks in Figure 22-2, for the Screen.Initialize of No Texting While Driving app, are indicative of the way many apps load database data on initialization.